eldraco/github-tasks/README.md

 - Dynamic table width that adapts to your terminal size
 - Columns: Focus Date, Start Date, Status, Time, Title, Project
 - `Time` column shows `mm:ss|H:MM` = current run | total per task
-- Running timers are marked with `⏱` and rendered in cyan
+- Running timers are marked with `⏱` and rendered in cyan across the entire row
+- Rows are color-coded by focus date: today in bold red, past dates a softer red, and future dates rotate through a palette so each day stands out (status-specific colors still take precedence for "In Progress" or "Waiting")
 - Top bar shows a live Now/Task/Project timers snapshot
 - Right panel lists per-project stats and total time